Asd-g/AviSynthPlus-Butteraugli/README.md

 # Usage

 ```
-Butteraugli (clip clip1, clip clip2, bool "heatmap")
+Butteraugli (clip clip1, clip clip2, bool "heatmap", float "hf_asymmetry", bool "linput")
 ```

 ## Parameters:

 - clip1, clip2\
-    Clips that are use for estimating the psychovisual similarity.
-They must be in RGB 8-bit planar format.
+    Clips that are used for estimating the psychovisual similarity.
+They must be in RGB planar format and must have same dimensions.

 - heatmap\
     True: A heatmap is returned containing differences between two input clips.\
     False: Returns clip2.\
     Default: True.

+- hf_asymmetry\
+    Multiplier for penalizing new HF artifacts more than blurring away features.
+1.0=neutral.\
+    Must be greater than 0.0.\
+    Default: 1.0.

+- linput\
+    True: The input clips must have linear transfer functions.\
+    False: The input clips are assumed in sRGB color space and internal conversion to linear transfer function is done.\
+    Default: False.

 The psychovisual similarity of the clips will be stored as frame property '_FrameButteraugli' in the output clip.
 Larger values indicate to bigger difference.